react-auth-kit/react-auth-kit/docs/getting_started/privateroute/react-router.md

 ---
-title: Private Route
+title: React Router - Private Route
 description: The RequireAuth component renders child componentsif the user is logged in.
 If not logged in the user is redirected to the page specified in loginPath prop.
 ---

-# Private Route with React Router
+# :simple-reactrouter: Private Route with React Router

 <div data-ea-publisher="authkitarkadipme" data-ea-type="text" id="privateroute_reactrouter"></div>